AcademySoftwareFoundation/rez/docs/source/caching.rst

 Cache contents
 --------------

 The following information is stored to the memcached server for each solve:

-* Solver information about the previously cached solve.
+* Solver information about previously cached solves.
-* Release times information about when each package variant in the resolve was last released.
+* Timestamps of packages seen in previous solves.
 * Variant states information about the state of a variant.
 For example, in the 'filesystem' repository type, the 'state' is the last modified date of the file associated with the variant (perhaps a package.py).
   If the state of any variant has changed from a cached resolve - eg. if a file has been modified - the cached resolve is discarded.

 Setup
 -----